xah69/key_fix/README.md

 # To show the list of devices and its status:
     $ ./key_fix.sh show
+    # it also shows the master id and slave id of the device which you have to put it in key_fix_config.sh file, replace existing id with yours.

 # [Note]
 Before using key_fix, ensure you provide the master id and slave id in the key_fix_config.sh configuration file.